 (if 5% or more) Does having a number of On-Reserve First Nations clients have implications for your organization's service delivery?
 If so, what are these impacts?

-- 3. What proportion of all your clients are Off-Reserve First Nations? % (if 5% or more) Does having a number of Off-Reserve First Nations clients have implications for your organization's service delivery?
-If so, what are these impacts? - 4.
-Are there any challenges associated with meeting the needs of your First Nations clients?
-Please elaborate. - 5.
-Is poverty and homelessness an issue among First Nations peoples in your community? - 6.
-Is hidden homelessness an issue among First Nation peoples in your community? - 7.
-In what service areas do you feel more culturally relevant services are required to meet the needs of First Nations peoples? - 8.
-For what other populations does your organization provide culturally relevant services?

-C. Homeless Count

-- 1. Has a homeless count been conducted in your community?

-- □ Yes -> go to Q3

-- □ No -> go to Q2

-If no homeless count has been conducted in , ask:

-2. Do you believe conducting a homeless count in your community would be useful?

-□ Yes - Why?
+3. What proportion of all your clients are Off-Reserve First Nations?% (if 5% or more) Does having a number of Off-Reserve First Nations clients have implications for your organization's service delivery?
+If so, what are these impacts?
+4. Are there any challenges associated with meeting the needs of your First Nations clients?
+Please elaborate.
+5. Is poverty and homelessness an issue among First Nations peoples in your community?
+6. Is hidden homelessness an issue among First Nation peoples in your community?
+7. In what service areas do you feel more culturally relevant services are required to meet the needs of First Nations peoples?
+8. For what other populations does your organization provide culturally relevant services?
+C. Homeless Count 1.
+Ha s a homeless count been conducted in your community?
+Yes -> go to Q3 No -> go to Q2 If no homeless count has been conducted in, ask: 2. you believe conducting a homeless count in your community would be eful?
+Yes - Why?
 No - Why not?
-Go to section D

-If yes, a homeless count has been conducted, ask:

-- 3. Were you or your organization involved with the last count? - □ If yes, how were you and or your organization involved?
+Go to section D lf y es, a homeless count has been conducted, ask: 3.
+W∈ ere you or your organization involved with the last count?
+If yes, how were you and or your organization involved?
 (Probe for planning the count, volunteering on the day, using the results of the count, involved in follow-up planning to act on the findings)

-- 4. What were the strengths of the approach used in the last homeless count? - 5.
-What were the weaknesses of the approach used in the last homeless counts? - 6.
-Did the methodology used in the homeless count accurately capture the homeless population in your community?

-□ Yes,

-- □ No. If no, what population(s) was missed? - 7.
-What would you suggest be done to improve the previous homeless count conducted in your community?

-D. Hidden Homelessness

-As I mentioned in our introduction, we define the hidden homeless as "people staying temporarily with another household and who do not have a regular address of their own where they have security of tenure".
-It has also been noted that homeless counts often have difficulty measuring the actual size of this population.

-- 1. Does your organization have a definition of hidden homelessness, if so what is it? - 2.
-Do you have a sense of the number of hidden homeless in your community? - 3.
-To what extent is this population a priority/of concern? - 4.
-Where are some of the places that the hidden homeless in your community could be found? - 5.
-Does the hidden homeless population pose a service challenge for your organization?
+4. Wh at were the strengths of the approach used in the last homeless count?
+5. Wh at were the weaknesses of the approach used in the last homeless counts?
+6. hor I the methodology used in the homeless count accurately capture the meless population in your community?
+Yes, No. If no, what population(s) was missed?
+7. at would you suggest be done to improve the previous homeless count aducted in your community?
+D. Hidden Homelessness sta ado tha ying dres t ho entioned in our introduction, we define the hidden homeless as "people green temporarily with another household and who do not have a regular as of their own where they have security of tenure".
+It has also been noted ameless counts often have difficulty measuring the actual size of this tion.
+1. Does your organization have a definition of hidden homelessness, if so what is it?
+2. Do you have a sense of the number of hidden homeless in your community?
+3. To what extent is this population a priority/of concern?
+4. Where are some of the places that the hidden homeless in your community could be found?
+5. Does the hidden homeless population pose a service challenge for your organization?
 If yes, what are these challenges?

-- 6. Does this population access the services provided by your organization? - □ Yes- If yes, what types of services do they access?
+6. Does this population access the services provided by your organization?
+Yes- If yes, what types of services do they access?
+No-

-□ No-